bxparks/AceSegment/README.md

 ### Flash And Static Memory

 For the most part, the user pays only for the feature that is being used.
-For example, if the `CharWriter` (which consumes 312 bytes of flash) is not used, it is not loaded into the program.
+For example, if the `CharWriter` (which consumes about 300 bytes of flash on AVR) is not used, it is not loaded into the program.

 The full details are given in [examples/MemoryBenchmark](examples/MemoryBenchmark).
 Here are the flash and